dalong0514/ITstudy/001大语言模型/01Paper/2023046A-Survey-of-Large-Language-Models.md

 Arithmetic intensity is further defined as the ratio of FLOPs to I/O bytes:

-FLOPs 2 intensity = = I/O bytes 1 + d 2 + 1 s

-(11)

 Let’s consider LLaMA 13B (d = 128) with a sequence length of 1024 (s = 1024) as an example.
 The calculated arithmetic intensity is 1.97.
 However, the A100 80G GPU can perform 312 TFLOPs and transfer 2 TB of data in one second, i.e., its ideal arithmetic intensity is 156.
 This indicates that the bottleneck in attention calculation lies in the process of data transfer (i.e., excessive I/O loading).

 Decoding Efficiency Issues.
 In this part, we briefly analyze the decoding efficiency issues of LLMs.
 Overall, the decoding process of LLMs can be divided into two stages for overhead analysis: (1) the prefill stage, which computes the hidden states of the input sequence, and (2) the incremental decoding stage, which generates a token and updates hidden states in an auto-regressive manner [321].
 As shown in the above memory wall box, the arithmetic intensity of the incremental decoding stage is only 1.97, which is far from the expected value of 156 (calculated according to the standard configuration of A100 80GB GPU).
 In contrast, the arithmetic intensity of the prefill stage achieves 113.78 for LLaMA-13B.
 Consequently, existing work mainly investigates how to enhance the efficiency of the incremental decoding algorithm, which can be categorized into two main approaches:

 • Reducing data transfer mainly focuses on optimizing GPU memory access, thereby increasing the arithmetic intensity.
-As introduced in Section 4.2.2, KV cache can avoid redundant computation of previous tokens and PagedAt- 29

-tention allocates KV caches into continuous blocks to reduce memory fragmentation.
+As introduced in Section 4.2.2, KV cache can avoid redundant computation of previous tokens and PagedAttention allocates KV caches into continuous blocks to reduce memory fragmentation.
 Furthermore, Flash-Decoding [322] speeds up attention computation by loading the keys and values in parallel, especially effective for long text generation.
 As another alternative approach, multi-query and grouped-query attention can reduce the GPU memory bandwidth overhead by sharing KV parameters (loading fewer weights).

 • Decoding strategy optimization aims to improve the sequential nature of the auto-regressive generation manner in different ways.
 As a representative study, speculative decoding [323, 324] first leverages a compact but efficient model (e.g., a n-gram model or a small PLM) to generate short segments and then utilizes the LLM to verify and correct these drafts.
 It can lead to a notable 2 × to 3 × speedup without compromising the generation quality.
 Researchers further suggest several variants to improve the efficiency of this approach, such as a learning-based method to combine several small models [325] and a stage-wise acceleration which employs a more smaller LM to accelerate the small LM first [326].
 In addition, token-level early-exit techniques have been proposed enabling the generation of a token at lower Transformer layers, rather than passing through all the layers [327].
 It can attain greater speedup, but at the cost of sacrificing generation quality.